 De Blasio also decided to move $1 billion of the police department’s $6 billion annual funding to the Department of Education and other social-service agencies.

-“Black Lives Matter leader states, ‘If U.S. doesn’t give us what we want, then we will burn down this system and replace it.’
+“Black Lives Matter leader states, ‘If the U.S. doesn’t give us what we want, then we will burn down this system and replace it.’
 This is Treason, Sedition, Insurrection!”
 Trump tweeted.

 White House press secretary Kayleigh McEnany minimized Trump’s comment about the slogan and said it was directed at anti-police chants that the protestors use at demonstrations, adding that Trump believes “all black lives matter.“